 [Section 198 amended by No. 57 of 1952 s.
 14.]

-199. Expenditure on behalf of a candidate
+199. Incurring unauthorised electoral expense on behalf of a candidate

 If any person purporting to act for and on behalf of a candidate incurs or authorises any electoral expense without the written authority of the candidate or his agent authorised in writing, he shall be guilty of a contravention of this Act.

 199A.
-Interference with political liberty
+Interfering with political liberty

 (1) A person shall not hinder or interfere with the free exercise or performance, by any other person, of any political right or duty that is relevant to an election or of the right to make a political gift.